Best Cellular Home Security Systems in 2025

 8.7

-Frontpoint is a lot like ADT and Vivint: a full-service home security company that includes everything from professional installation to top-tier professional monitoring with every system.
-The difference is, Frontpoint equipment is less expensive, making it a popular Vivint alternative with homeowners on a budget.
-Find out more by visiting our Frontpoint review.
+Frontpoint is a full-service home security company that includes everything from professional installation to top-tier professional monitoring with every system.
+Its affordable equipment makes it a popular Vivint alternative for homeowners on a budget.

-It was also the easiest system we’ve had to install relative to what it offers.
-Installing Cove took us 10 minutes; we needed 45 minutes with Frontpoint.
-But in that amount of time, we installed several security cameras, a video doorbell, and home automation devices like smart appliance modules and a smart thermostat.
+We only needed 45 minutes to install Frontpoint, which is longer than Cove and SimpliSafe.
+But in that amount of time, we set up several security cameras, a video doorbell, and home automation devices like smart appliance modules and a smart thermostat.

 • High-quality wireless equipment